15 Days Everest Gokyo Valley Trekking

 • Get glimpses of the Himalayas and sunrises/sunsets from various viewpoints

-• Visiting various landmarks of Namche Bazaar, including Sherpa museum
+• Visiting various landmarks of Namche Bazaar, including the Sherpa museum

 • Exploring cultural landscapes, traditional lifestyle, and heritage of the Sherpa community